nickhibbits/my-reads-react-app/README.md

 - Want to Read
 - Read

 This app leverages React to manage state and side effects.
 The user is given immediate feedback when performing actions inside the app, and relevant data persists across different pages.
-All culminating to provide a more streamlined and engaging UX.
+All together this provides a more streamlined and engaging UX.

-This is the first project counting towards the completion of the the Udacity React Nanodegree
+This is the first project counted towards the completion of the the Udacity React Nanodegree.

-## Getting Started
+# Getting Started

 After cloning the repo

-`npm i` to install the dependencies, then
+`npm i` to install the dependencies, then<br>
 `npm start` to spin up the React dev server

 navigate to localhost:3000 to view the app!